 As further discussed in Notes 4 and 5, BioTime has elected to account for its Asterias and OncoCyte shares at fair value using the equity method of accounting because beginning on May 13, 2016 and February 17, 2017, the respective dates on which BioTime deconsolidated Asterias and OncoCyte, BioTime has not had control of Asterias and OncoCyte, as defined by GAAP since the applicable deconsolidation dates, but BioTime continues to exercise significant influence over Asterias and OncoCyte.
-Under the fair value method, the value of the shares of common stock BioTime holds in Asterias and OncoCyte is marked to market at each balance sheet date using the closing prices of Asterias and OncoCyte held by BioTime, with changes in the fair value of the Asterias and OncoCyte shares included in other income and expenses, net, in the consolidated statements of operations.
+Under the fair value method, the value of the shares of common stock BioTime holds in Asterias and OncoCyte is marked to market at each balance sheet date using the closing prices of Asterias and OncoCyte common stock on the NYSE American multiplied by the number of shares of Asterias and OncoCyte held by BioTime, with changes in the fair value of the Asterias and OncoCyte shares included in other income and expenses, net, in the consolidated statements of operations.
 The Asterias and OncoCyte shares are considered level 1 assets as defined by ASC 820.